 Yes, 14-hour fasting can help with weight loss by reducing calorie intake and increasing fat burning.

-During the fasting period, what you can eat on a 14:10 fast is nothing containing calories.
+During the 14-hour fasting period, you can’t eat anything with calories.

 During the eating window, you can eat whatever you like, but for best results, eat a balanced diet of predominantly whole, nutrient-dense foods.